wholesomeow/FullStack-Project/README.md

 ## To Do:
 - [x] Collect Links to News Articles
 - [x] Collect Text from each News Article Link
-- [ ] Pull Pro-Nouns from Collected Text
+- [ ] Pull Proper Nouns from Collected Text
-- [ ] Replace Normal Pro-Nouns with Fantasy Pro-Nouns
+- [ ] Replace Normal Pro-Nouns with Fantasy Proper Nouns
 - [ ] Concat Fantasy Text into Single Training Data file
 - [ ] Expand Scraper to allow for Modular Site Scraping
   - Possibly implement Front/Back End for easier Scraper Interaction